MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-ca.md

       > ![Image of the Microsoft Cloud PKI list showing the new Root CA.](./media/microsoft-cloud-pki/cloud-pki-refresh.png)

 ## Step 2: Create issuing CA in admin center
-An Issuing Certification Authority is required to issue certi ficates for Intune-managed devices.
-Cloud PKI automatically provides a SCEP service that acts as a Certificate Registration Authority.
+An issuing CA is required to issue certificates for Intune-managed devices.
+Cloud PKI automatically provides a SCEP service that acts as a certificate registration authority.
 It requests certificates from the Issuing CA on behalf of Intune-managed devices using a SCEP profile.

 > [!NOTE]